ToxicEnvelope/Automation-Python-Shorten-Url/README.md

                             TestSuites and more...

 #
+#### [PhantomJSArchTest.py] `src.test.e2e.PhantomJSArchTest`
+    PhantomJSArchTest   -   This module represents the
+                            test of different sites online
+                            using ghostdriver calls, it
+                            determin the differences of two
+                            pictures by matching them and
+                            producing the delta as result
+                            of their differences.

+#
 ##### [Docs] `./Docs`
     TP.txt          -   A sample manual Test Plan for future implementation
-                        and refrence for Manual Testing
+                        and refrence for Manual Testing.

 #
 ##### [Docker Configuration] `./docker/`